Loaded Vegan Chili

 - Add in the garlic and cook for an additional 2 minutes, stirring frequently and being careful not to burn the garlic.

-- Mix in the remaining ingredients, increase heat, and bring to a boil.
+- Mix in the remaining ingredients (minus the corn), increase heat, and bring to a boil.

 - Reduce the heat to a simmer and cook for at least 30 minutes.
 The longer the chili cooks, the more flavor it will have.
 So, if you’ve got the time, let it very gently simmer on the stove for an hour or even up to 2 hours.
 If you cook it for several hours, you may need to add in just a bit more broth or water.